Unrooted non-binary tree-based phylogenetic networks: Results

 \section{Results}

-As a first result, we now present an alternative proof for Theorem 1 in \citet{Francis2018}, stating that all unrooted binary proper level-4 networks are treebased.
-We then provide a similar theorem for non-binary networks, stating that all unrooted non-binary proper level-3 networks are treebased.
-Before we can turn our attention to these extensions of previous results, we have to state some preliminary results from the literature again and show that they also hold for non-binary networks.
+The main aim of this section is to show that all unrooted non-binary phylogenetic networks up to level 3 are tree-based, whereas unrooted non-binary level-4 networks are not necessarily tree-based.
+However, we first state some preliminary results from the literature for binary networks and show that they also hold for non-binary networks.